quantxt/api-docs/README.md

 `progress_msg` (Optional) Progress message.

-It is also possible to check the progress of a specific data mining job:
+It is also possible to check the progress of a specific job:

 #### Request